jeantimex/how-to-implement-promise/README.md

 ```

 ## Test with Promise/A+ specs

-The Promises/A+ compliance test suite can be found [here](https://github.com/promises-aplus/promises-tests).
 ```
 npm install
 npm run test
 ```
+Note: The Promises/A+ compliance test suite can be found [here](https://github.com/promises-aplus/promises-tests).

 ## References